status-im/nim-blscurve/README.md

 ## Backend

-This library uses sources from [AMCL (Apache Milagro Crypto)](https://github.com/apache/incubator-milagro-crypto-c).
+This library uses:
+- [SupraNational BLST](https://github.com/supranational/blst) on x86-64 and ARM64
+- [MIRACL Core](https://github.com/miracl/core) on all other platforms.

 ### Keeping track of upstream